Muneza13/PL-SQL-Collections-Records-and-GOTO-statements/README.md

 Uses Records to model each input row and Collections to hold intermediate aggregates and to produce a final sorted student report.

 Exposes a packaged API to: load data, process/aggregate, produce a report table, and cleanup.

+DDL(data definition languague) created tables are Students, quiz submissions, category weights, and errors
 ---
-DDL(data definition languague) crearting tables tables are
-Students, quiz submissions, category weights, and errors

 CREATE TABLE students (
 student_id NUMBER PRIMARY KEY,